News

 Proclamation 10446—National Hispanic Heritage Month, 2022

-Please see below for Month events/activities being held at WU & in the St. Louis community for Hispanic Heritage Month
+Please see below for Month events/activities being held at WashU & in the St. Louis community for Hispanic Heritage Month